Speakerfile/slate/source/index.html.md

 }
 ```

-This endpoint retrieves a specific language belonging to the expert.
+This endpoint retrieves a specific Language.

 ### HTTP Request